 COMMITMENT TO SUSTAINABILITY

 Meta is a slow jewellery brand.
 We make bespoke pieces that are made to order, which means that we don’t produce any waste or unnecessary stock.
 All of our pieces are produced in Birmingham’s prestigious jewellery quarter by skilled, heritage artisans and technologists.
-We do not invest in unsustainable materials or work practices.
+We do not and never will invest in unsustainable materials or work practices.